Last Update: November 18, 2024

 Explore your maximum potential with the AssaultRunner Pro Manual Treadmill’s unlimited potential.
 Its speed range is your speed range.

-The AssaultRunner Pro is going to be your legs’ worst enemy, but maybe also their saviour.
-This treadmill is non-motorized, so you supply the power to turn the belt.
-If you are looking for a treadmill that can replace going to the high school track, this one is it.
-Forget the straightaways, because this treadmill is all curves.
+Forget the straightaways because this treadmill is all curves.
 At times, it feels like I am running uphill on the AssaultRunner Pro.
 My foot reaches for the top of the curve to speed up the belt, and my calves burn.
 Yet, suddenly I am hitting paces I never thought possible on a treadmill.

 + PROS

-- You power the treadmill, so no electricity is required.
+- No electricity is required.

 - The belt warranty is for 150,000 miles.
-If you ran 50 miles per week, it would take nearly 60 years to reach that.

 – CONS